fsprojects/FSharp.AWS.DynamoDB/README.md

 ```
 Queries can now be performed using LSI as a secondary RangeKey.

-NB: Due to API restrictions, secondary indices in the scope of FSharp.AWS.DynamoDB always project *all* table attributes
+NB: Due to API restrictions, secondary indices in the scope of `FSharp.AWS.DynamoDB` always project *all* table attributes,
 which can incur additional costs from Amazon.

 ### Pagination